Church of the Gesù, Quezon City

 The Church of the Gesù is the Roman Catholic church of the Ateneo de Manila University campus in Quezon City in the Philippines.
 It is under the jurisdiction of the Diocese of Cubao.

 The church was designed by Jose Pedro Recio and Carmelo Casas.
 The edifice's massive triangular structure symbolizes the Holy Trinity, as well as the three-fold mission and vision of the school.
 Its shape and design are also meant to suggest the outstretched arms of the Sacred Heart, and the traditional Filipino bahay kubo (nipa hut).
 The site has a total area of 10200 m2 and seating capacity for 1,000 persons.
 The church is situated on Sacred Heart Hill, a small hill overlooking Bellarmine Field, believed to be the highest point in barangay Loyola Heights.
 In its immediate vicinity are the dormitories (Cervini and Eliazo Halls) and the John Pollock Renewal Center.
-The peak cross and carillon (see below) of the church can be seen from Katipunan Avenue, which borders the campus to the west.
+The peak cross and carillon of the church can be seen from Katipunan Avenue, which borders the campus to the west.

 One side of the church houses a chapel dedicated to the Virgin Mary as the Immaculate Conception, patroness of Ateneo de Manila and of the Philippines, while another side chapel is dedicated to the Sacred Heart of Jesus, a devotion committed to the Jesuits by Jesus's appearances to Saint Margaret Mary Alacoque at a convent in Paray-le-Monial in 1671.

 In front of the church is a Sacred Heart statue depicting Jesus with welcoming, outstretched arms.
 At the base of the statue is an inscription from Matthew 11:28: "Come to me all of you who are burdened, and I will refresh you.
 Take my yoke upon you and learn from me, for I am meek and gentle of heart, thus you will find refreshment for your souls.
 My yoke is sweet and my burden light."
 The small field to the north of the church has a statue depicting the Agony in the Garden.